 BBQ Buoys might sound like a bad boyband, or a street gang who come at their enemies wielding sausages, but it’s actually one of the most fun things you do in Adelaide.
-We gave one a spin (literally) down the River Torrens.
+We gave one a spin (literally) down the River Torrens and had an absolute blast.

 The concept of BBQ Bouys is simple.
 It’s a little round boat with seating for between two to ten people round the edge – so far, so looking like something you’d see on a lake in Disneyland.